junaiddodhia/junaiddodhia/README.md

 ### Hi, I’m Junaid 👋

-I usually engineer software, occasionally write documents and always tell stories.
+I enjoy designing experiences, writing code, and telling stories.
 I’m a fan of white space, personal space and outer space.
 I like jokes too.

-I have been in the technology space as a student, a software engineer and a coding instructor.
-I received my **Bachelor's in Computer Science from the University of Mumbai** and my **Master's in Information Systems from Carnegie Mellon University**.
+My tech career has been multifaceted: from student to engineer, coding instructor, and designer.
+Through it all, my love for design has remained constant.
+I’m often told I have a sharp eye for detail while maintaining a strong sense of the bigger picture.
+What excites me most is crafting seamless, intuitive experiences that just work.
+I hold a Bachelor's in Computer Science from the University of Mumbai and a Master’s in Information Systems from Carnegie Mellon University.
+My favorite courses were Distributed System, API Design and Designing Human Centered Software.

-In the space of technology, my interests lie in **APIs, Developer Documentation and System Design**.
-I enjoy front end development as well.
-However, CSS hurts my brain sometimes.
-It's not that bad.
-I can manage it.
-In the space of writing and storytelling, I admire David Foster Wallace, Ernest Hemingway, Charles Bukowski and beyond.
+Outside of work, I’m an avid tennis player, and you’ll find me on the court most days.
+I’m also deeply interested in cinema, philosophy, comedy, ed tech, APIs, developer docs, cats, sunsets and architecture.

 <!---
 junaiddodhia/junaiddodhia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.